NCI-ITEB/tumor_epidemiology_approaches/sessions/session_8/practical.md

 {% include image-modal.html link="practical_assets/8-dnds-mutFreq-v-qglobal.png" %}

-The coloration of the dots is based on the (-log10 of the) qvalue.
+The coloration of the dots is based on the -log10(qvalue).
 We can see that there is a cluster of genes with a low mutational frequency and a slightly larger q-value in the bottom left of each plot.
 Those in the top right of the plot have a high mutational frequency and a small q-value (i.e. highly significant).
-The two horizontal lines across the plot are the cutoffs for: 1) genes whose qvalue was 0 (purple line), and 2) genes whose qvalue just met the less than 0.1 criteria (red line).
+The two horizontal lines across the plot are the cutoffs for:

+1. genes whose qvalue was 0 (purple line)
+2. genes whose qvalue just met the less than 0.1 criteria (red line).

 We see several common drivers at a lower frequency in these samples compared to other common drivers at a higher frequency, such as _TP53_ and _KRAS_.
 Statistically significant, low-frequency mutated genes may be false positives **or** may represent rare cancer drivers in a specific cancer type (e.g. _ARID1A_ in this specific case).
 Some cancers, e.g. prostate cancer, ([https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6107367/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6107367/)), have rare driver mutations in many genes.
 Looking at both mutational frequency and q-value is just one way of exploring the data that may help you narrow your focus for further analysis.

-Based on the plots generated above, and our exploration of the different dN/dS ratios and the corresponding q-values, it could be concluded that these 18 genes have the **_potential_** to be cancer driver genes in our sample set.
+Based on the plots generated above, and our exploration of the different dN/dS ratios and the corresponding q-values, it could be concluded that these 18 genes are **_candidate_** cancer driver genes in our sample set.
 However, this sort of conclusion heavily depends on what you are interested in e.g. q-values cutoff, consideration of mutational frequency in determining drivers, etc.

 ---
 ---
 ## OncodriveFML, OncodriveCLUSTL, and dNdScv Comparison

 Now that we have run OncodriveFML, OncodriveCLUSTL, and dNdScv, let’s compare their results.
 In the table below, we have noted which genes were identified as drivers and by which algorithms.
-We have highlighted genes identified by at least 2 algorithms, which are the least likely to be false positives (though of course you may note that this excludes some known drivers of lung cancer which were detected by only one algorithm).
+We have highlighted genes identified by at least 2 algorithms, which are the least likely to be false positives *(though of course you may note that this excludes some known drivers of lung cancer which were detected by only one algorithm)*.

 | Gene     | dNdScv | OncoFML | OncoCLUSTL |
 |-----------------|--------|---------|------------|